bcdannyboy/EnterpriseSASTDASTProductLandscape/README.md

 I am not associated with any of the products listed in this document, this is simply a collection of information that is useful to me, and may be useful to others, in the analysis and selection of a SAST/DAST product.

+## Format

+This document is a vanilla excel spreadsheet that does not contain any macros or scripts.
+It is intended to be easily readable and editable by anyone with a basic understanding of excel.

 ## Products Rated
     - CheckMarx One Platform
     - Veracode